Bartol Barišić

-Bartol Barišić (born 1 January 2003) is a Croatian footballer who plays for Austria Klagenfurt, on loan from Dunajská Streda as a forward.
+Bartol Barišić (born 1 January 2003) is a Croatian footballer who plays as a forward for Bosnian Premier League club Sarajevo.

 Club career

 On 24 July 2020, Barišić played his first match for Dinamo Zagreb, coming on as a substitute for Sandro Kulenović in the 85th minute in a match against Varaždin.

 International career

 Barišić represented Croatia in all youth selections from under-14 to under-20, amassing 34 appearances for all teams combined.